 PERINATAL PSYCHIATRY CASE CONFERENCE SERIES

-Moms' Access Project ECHO (MAP ECHO): Perinatal Psychiatry Case Conference Series is a 10-session CME-accredited program providers in Washington State who want to care for their perinatal patient's substance use and mental health.
+Moms' Access Project ECHO (MAP ECHO): Perinatal Psychiatry Case Conference Series is a 10-session CME-accredited program providers in Washington State, Idaho, and Alaska who want to care for their perinatal patient's substance use and mental health.

 The series are facilitated by a multidisciplinary team including UW Medicine perinatal psychiatrists, obstetrician gynecologists, maternal fetal medicine experts, advanced registered nurse practitioners, therapists and social workers.
 The program format is a brief didactic followed by an in-depth case presentation presented by a community provider and discussion.